usdoj-crt/beta-ada/_pages/_resources/protecting-rights-persons-hiv.md

 ## ADA Information Line

-For more information on the ADA and the rights of persons living with HIV/AIDS, or to request this publication in an alternative format, call our [ADA Information Line]({{'/infoline' | relative_url}}) Monday, Tuesday, Wednesday, Friday: 9:30am - 12pm and 3pm - 5:30pm ET and Thursday 2:30pm - 5:30pm (Eastern Time) to speak with an ADA specialist.
+For more information on the ADA and the rights of persons living with HIV/AIDS, or to request this publication in an alternative format, call our \[ADA Information Line]({{'/infoline' | relative_url}}) Monday, Tuesday, Wednesday, Friday: 9:30am - 12pm and 3pm - 5:30pm ET and Thursday 2:30pm - 5:30pm (Eastern Time) to speak with an ADA specialist.
 Calls are confidential.

->800-514-0301 (Voice)<br>
+> 800-514-0301 (Voice)<br>
->833-610-1264 (TTY)
+> 833-610-1264 (TTY)

 ## Additional Resources

 For advice to employers on how to reasonably accommodate individuals with disabilities in the workplace, contact the Job Accommodation Network (JAN) at 800-526-7234 (Voice) or 877-781-9401 (TTY) or visit [www.askjan.org](https://www.askjan.org).

-For more Federal government resources and information on HIV/AIDS, including about prevention, testing, treatment, research, and the National HIV/AIDS Strategy, visit [AIDS.gov](https://www.aids.gov)
+For more Federal government resources and information on HIV/AIDS, including about prevention, testing, treatment, research, and the National HIV/AIDS Strategy, visit [AIDS.gov.](https://www.aids.gov)

 <hr>
 The Americans with Disabilities Act authorizes the Department of Justice (the Department) to provide technical assistance to individuals and entities that have rights or responsibilities under the Act.
 This document provides informal guidance to assist you in understanding the ADA and the Department's regulations.